XPath

 #The treat as Assertion

-Asserts a type at compile time without converting.
-Raises an error if the type doesn't match at runtime:
+Asserts a type at compile time without converting the value.
+Raises an error if the type does not match at runtime:

 $value treat as xs:integer (: assert $value is an integer :)